Industrial Product Price Index (IPPI)

 The IPPI attempts to express, in a single number, price changes that involve a range of commodities.
 There is no obvious, let alone absolute, way of perceiving what a composite price movement really is.
-For the IPPI, the fixed quantities of the commodities are proportional to the sales made by manufacturing establishments in Canada in the basket reference period, that is, 2002.
-Consequently considerations about the quality of the IPPI relate to these concepts of composite price movements.
+For the IPPI, the fixed quantities of the commodities are proportional to the sales made by manufacturing establishments in Canada in the basket reference period, which is, 2010.
+Consequently, considerations about the quality of the IPPI relate to these concepts of composite price movements.

 The statistical accuracy of this index depends on price and shipment value data.
 Price data are obtained from a sample survey.
-Shipment value data mainly rests on other sample surveys, such as the ASM and the input-output tables.
-Both kinds of input data are subject therefore to their own errors.
-Users concerned with the accuracy of the underlying input-output tables for 2002 and the ASM are invited to contact the appropriate Statistics Canada Divisions, the Industry Accounts Division and the Manufacturing and Energy Division.
+Shipment value data mainly rests on other sample surveys, such as the ASML.
+Therefore, these data are subject to their own errors.
+Users concerned with the accuracy of the underlying ASML data are invited to contact the Manufacturing and Energy Division.

 In addition to sampling errors, producer price indexes are also subject to errors in price collection and editing.
 This is particularly true when quality change occurs in the sample with regard to the estimation of pure price change.
 To estimate pure price change over time, the prices to be directly compared through time ought to refer to identical commodities sold by identical establishments under identical conditions of sale.
 When this is not practical, prices must undergo adjustments for quality differences, which can prove to be a complicated process to implement.
 Among the thousands of prices that are compared every month to those of the preceding month, some may not fully satisfy these requirements.
 The total distortion from this source of error is not thought to be as significant at higher levels of IPPI aggregation.